LindseyMHouser/pagination-helper/README.md

 - Eclipse (Or any Java IDE)

 ## Clone this project
-You need to have git installed in your comptuere.
-Then crete a directory somewhere, open a Terminal there and execute the following command to clone the project.
+You need to have git installed on your computer.
+Then, create a directory on your desktop or another handy location, open the Terminal, and execute the following command to clone the project.
 ```
 git clone https://github.com/PaginationProblem/pagination-helper.git
 ```

 ## Execute Unit Test
 Gradle has been used as the build tool of this project.
-Because of that we can easily exeucte unit test using gradle commands.
-Navigate to the root direcoty of the projct and execute following command;
+Gradle allows us to easily execute unit tests using gradle commands.
+Navigate to the root directory of the project and execute the following command;
 ```
 gradlew clean test
 ```
-Now go to the **build/reports/tests/test** direcotry.
-Open the index.html file for the detaled test report.
+Now go to the **build/reports/tests/test** directory.
+Open the index.html file for the detailed test report.

 ## Open Project on Eclipse
 Open your Eclipse IDE.
 Follow this path: **File - Import - Gradle - Existing Projects into Workspace - Next - Next**.
-When you are asekd the project root direcoty, give the path to your pagination-helper project root.
+When you are asked for the project root directory, give the path to your pagination-helper project root.